mitre/ocsf_ilf_translator/README.md

-# ILF OCSF Protobuf
+# MITRE Intermediate Log Format (ILF) Open Cybersecurity Schema Format (OCSF) Protobuf

-ILF OCSF Protobuf translates OCSF json logs to ILF logs using the OCSF protobuf schema.
+ILF to [OCSF](https://github.com/ocsf) Protobuf translates OCSF json logs to ILF logs using the OCSF protobuf schema.

-This is designed to operate on one OCSF log file at a time, limiting its use in production environments.
+*Important Note*: This is designed to operate on one OCSF log file at a time to test the mapping from OCSF events to ILF.
+This is not designed to be used in production environments.

 ## Version
 0.2.1